Rico Nasty: Alter egos and appearance

 Rico Nasty's use of alter egos and personas in her music have varied throughout her career.
 These include "Tacobella" (a "vulnerable, sensitive persona"), and "Trap Lavigne", who is inspired by Avril Lavigne.
 Rico Nasty told NME that her other personas are inspired by David Bowie, Tyler, the Creator, and Nicki Minaj.

 Rico Nasty is known for her unique style in punk fashion.
 Kyle Munzenrieder of the American fashion magazine W has described her as a "maximalist fashion icon".
 Kyann-Sian Williams of NME wrote, "With her androgynous nature and outlandish style, Rico has been an icon for outcasts for years."

 Personal life

-At age 18, Rico Nasty gave birth to a son, Cameron, while in her senior year of high school.
+At age 18, Rico Nasty gave birth to a son while in her senior year of high school.
 As she began gaining attention with her music, she quit her job as a hospital receptionist and her manager, Malik Foxx, began buying production equipment.
-Rico Nasty revealed to The Fader that Foxx is "the only father figure that Cameron has ever known."